Fresh-faced London gears up for Fashion week

 Monday will mark the first time McQueen's diffusion line McQ will showcase in London, with Sarah Burton - the designer of the wedding dress worn by Kate Middleton for her marriage to Britain's Prince William last April -- at the helm.
 Buyers and journalists are also eyeing McCartney's special presentation on Saturday with eager interest.

-Other favorites include Mulberry, Westwood and Matthew Williamson who are expected, as always, to put on a good show with the usual panache and flair that defines London.
+Other favourites include Mulberry, Westwood and Matthew Williamson who are expected, as always, to put on a good show with the usual panache and flair that defines London.

 (Editing by Paul Casciato)